MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 [picture before and after offset]

-Now, the MGBC is complete!
+Add any stickers you want, and the MGBC is complete!

 ## Auxilliary Controls
 ### Q5 XL IPS Backlight with OSD